-K.C.
-Chiefs Owner, Clark Hunt, Says Team Knew About 3 Violent Incidents Before Cutting Him
+Chiefs Owner, Clark Hunt, Says Team Knew About 3 Violent Incidents Before Cutting Hunt

 "Our scouting staff does a really good job of vetting players.
 And part of that analysis is their character.
 Obviously, it’s very hard to learn everything about somebody.
 Sometimes you have somebody who in college didn’t have any incidents and they get to the pro level and with the fame and fortune and so forth that comes with the position, they do something that you don’t expect."

-"So we’re certainly going to try to get better, but I don’t think you can ever be perfect in that regard."
+"So, we’re certainly going to try to get better, but I don’t think you can ever be perfect in that regard."

 Despite leaving on bad terms, Clark Hunt says the organization is still rooting for Kareem to better himself.

-"But, our message to him was that even though we’re having to part ways with you today, we’re still supportive of you. and if you need us to get you some help off the field, we’re willing to do that."
+"But, our message to him was that even though we’re having to part ways with you today, we’re still supportive of you.
+And, if you need us to get you some help off the field, we’re willing to do that."